 Daniel allowed Samiah the space to be herself.
 She didn’t have to pretend.
 That’s how a woman falls in love with not only a man but with herself.
-There is nothing more sexy than a woman was is unapologetically herself.
-That’s one of the many reasons I enjoyed reading their relationship develop.
+There is nothing sexier than a woman was is unapologetically herself.
+That’s one of the many reasons I enjoyed reading about their relationship development.

-I can see at least two more books popping up in the near future that play into it this storyline.
+I can see at least two more books popping up in the near future that plays into it this storyline.

-Now on the the two most important questions. . .
+Now on the two most important questions. . .

 Do I recommend The Boyfriend Project?
 Yes, I do.
 It’s the perfect summer quarantine book.

 Will, I read another book by Farrah Rochon?
 Definitely.
 I look forward to following the journey of the side characters.
 I have a feeling I’m going to love them.